Abaddon16/NonLethalWeapons/README.md

 # NonLethalWeapons
 A RimWorld mod by Abaddon16.
 Does what it says on the tin.
-Updated for 1.2, should support 1.0 & 1.1.
-I want to get back into updating this and expanding it a bit, but with my degree and work and life... it's been hectic.
+Updated for 1.2, should support 1.0 & 1.1 (worked on my machine sooooooo).
+I want to get back into updating this and expanding it a bit, but with my degree, work, life, and an impending career change... it's been hectic.

 ### Disclaimer
 This mod is in development, but everything in it should be functional.